silvareal/info-educatie-judet-44RT/README.md

         Update: added
         }

-        -make a placeholder for the contact page for v0.0.4
+        -make a placeholder for the contact page for v0.0.4{
+        Status Complete,
+        Notes: Will only make it functional.
+For 0.0.4 I will add actual viewing of the feedback in the admin panel
+        Note2: Page is functional
+        }

-        -like system
+        -like system {
+        Status: Delayed to 0.0.4,
+        Notes: Not enough time to optimize it
+        }

         -reorganize all files in specific folders {
         Status: Complete,